 Since then I’ve been making the shrimp using Old Bay instead of the black pepper and adjusting the amounts for butter and seasoning as the mood strikes.
 Without a doubt, the Old Bay version is excellent.
 But, in trying to eat dairy free, I really wanted to make this recipe using olive oil versus butter.
 Last night I decided to give it a try using olive oil over butter.
 I confess I was skeptical.
 But, first, a little background …

 But, since February, the box of shrimp has waited in the freezer.
 Last night, I really wanted shrimp.
 I did not really want 5 pounds of shrimp, but I didn’t plan on buying more shrimp until we’d cooked that.
 I also had two beautiful artichokes on hand.
-We are artichoke addicts, but addicts of real artichokes, not the marinated, vinegary kind you find in a jar.
+We are artichoke addicts, but addicts of real, fresh artichokes, not the marinated, vinegary kind you find in a jar.
+We love to steam artichokes.
 Steamed artichokes and spiced shrimp are one of our perfect meals.
 Absolutely nothing else is required.
 (Well, okay, that Riesling is still a pretty good bet!)
 In fact, if you add a salad, a potato, and/or bread, you’ll be taking away from the flavors of the shrimp and artichokes, not to mention providing way too much to eat.
-If artichokes aren’t in season, the great salad with the shrimp are another great combo.
+If artichokes aren’t in season, the great salad with the shrimp makes for another great combo.

 Okay, here’s your quiz … can you identify each version?
 Is the shrimp on the baking sheet the butter version or the olive oil version?
 What about the shrimp on the plates?
 Which one is which?